Updated: May 13th, 2026

 #3.
 You’re influenced by what you observe.

-We’re all influenced by what the people closest to us do, whether we realize it or not.
+Whether you realize it or not, everyone is influenced by what the people closest to them do.
 Of course, this has the power to be either positive or negative, depending on how healthy our loved ones’ lifestyles are!

 Research has found that if one person starts to exercise more or eat a healthier diet, the people closest to them are more likely to start doing the same.